Ambar

 Type: Heirloom

-Description: Small Hubbard-shaped fruit with light blue-green shell, yellow-gold flesh that is fine-grained and sweet, typically weighs
+Description: Small Hubbard-shaped fruit with light blue-green shell, yellow-gold flesh that is fine-grained and sweet, typically weighs around 6 lbs

 Cooking Uses: Versatile, good for baking ingredient and roasted/baked